 In the world of electronics, vacuum tubes are almost obsolete.
 Nearly the last holdout, the cathode ray tube (CRT), is rapidly being replaced by the LCD and other new technologies.
-Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers, and to a lesser extent, hi-fi amplifiers.
+Despite this trend, the vacuum tube has seen a big revival in the field of guitar amplifiers and hi-fi amplifiers.
 Vacuum tubes and related parts have become more readily available in recent years as numerous companies have tapped into this market.

 The reason for the popularity of tubes in guitar amps involves the nice tones that are produced when tubes are driven to the point of distortion.
 For some background on this, follow some of the links on The Strat Monger.
 There are numerous solid state "modeling amps" that try to simulate vacuum tube amps with digital signal processing (DSP) techniques, but in the end, that method is never more than a simulation.
 It just ain't the same as the real thing.